elihimas/movie-database-android/README.md

 # movie-database-android
-A simple Android app that displays movies from The Movie Database API
+A simple Android app that displays movies from The Movie Database API.
+Currently this app is being updated.

 ### Screenshots: ###